Marcela Bilek: Career

-After receiving her PhD, Bilek stayed in Cambridge as a Research Fellow at Emmanuel College until October 2000.
-At the same time, Bilek collaborated at Lawrence Berkeley Laboratory, in California, USA, working closely with Ian Brown, head of the Plasma Applications Group.
+After receiving her PhD, Bilek stayed in Cambridge as a research fellow at Emmanuel College until October 2000.
+At the same time, Bilek collaborated at Lawrence Berkeley Laboratory, in California, working closely with Ian Brown, head of the Plasma Applications Group.
 During this time, Bilek was a visiting professor at Technische Universitäd Hamburg-Harburg in Germany.

-In November, 2000, Bilek came back to Australia and was appointed Professor of Applied Physics at the University of Sydney.
-She was the first female Professor in the School of Physics at the University of Sydney, at the age of 32.
-Bilek is now Head of the Applied Plasma Physics and Surface Engineering Research Group at the University of Sydney.
+In November, 2000, Bilek came back to Australia and was appointed professor of applied physics at the University of Sydney.
+She was the first female professor in the School of Physics at the University of Sydney, at the age of 32.
+Bilek is now head of the Applied Plasma Physics and Surface Engineering Research Group at the University of Sydney.

 Research

-Bilek currently leads a large research group that specialises in materials and energy related technologies.
-Some of her research includes materials physics, plasma deposition and processing, thin film materials, vacuum glazing, and cross-disciplinary research in biointerfaces and medicine.
+Bilek currently leads a large research group that specialises in materials- and energy-related technologies.
+Some of her research includes materials physics, plasma deposition and processing, thin-film materials, vacuum glazing, and cross-disciplinary research in biointerfaces and medicine.
 Bilek has published over 300 articles in international journals, 1 book, 6 book chapters, and over 10 patents.
-She has supervised 19 PhD students as a primary supervisor and 8 students as an associate supervisor.
+She has supervised 35 PhD students to completion and mentored 25 post-doctoral fellows as well as early career researchers.